 Here's everything you need to know about the new iPad Air for 2020, including the latest information about when the iPad Air will go on sale, and details of the specs that have leaked.

 Release date & availability

-Unlike with most of its other lines, Apple's iPads seem not to follow this rule and the dollars number tends to be higher in the US than they do in pounds in the UK, and the new Air follows that pattern.
+Apple's iPads seem not to follow this rule and the dollars number tends to be higher in the US than the pounds figure is in the UK.
+The new Air follows this pattern.
 Here's what the models cost in both countries:

 - iPad Air 2020 (64GB, Wi-Fi): £579/$599